delton137/Machine-Learning-Energetic-Molecules-Notebooks/README.md

 Mathieu, D. Sensitivity of energetic materials: Theoretical relationships to detonation performance and molecular structure.
 *Ind. & Eng.
 Chem.
 Res.* **56**, 8191–8201 (2017).

-If you use any of the code here, please cite our work.

 Address questions or comments to :